astropy/astropy/docs/development/affiliated-packages.rst

    You can also uncomment the line ``enable_deprecations_as_exceptions()`` if you want deprecation warnings to make tests fail.
 There are also options to customize the information to be printed when running the tests.
+The package template has comments in the ``conftest.py`` file that indicate what they are.

 #.
 If you are interested in accurate coverage test results, copy over the
    ``coveragerc`` and the ``setup_package.py`` files to your repository (the